puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 #####`push_virtual_server_name`

-The type PUSH/SSL_PUSH lbvserver to which the server pushes the updates received on the client-facing non-push lbvserver. **TODO: Clarify?**
+Name of the type PUSH/SSL_PUSH lbvserver to which the server pushes updates received on the client-facing load balancing virtual server.

 #####`range`